Memorable Manitobans: Ernest Friesen Reimer (1909-1999)

 In 1940, he married Helen Warkentin (c1915-1981) of Winkler.
 They subsequently had four children: Karin Reimer, Oliver Reimer, Ernest Reimer, and Alan Reimer.
 In 1942, he enlisted in the Canadian Army, serving initially with the Medical Corps but transferring to the Intelligence Corps where his knowledge of German was an asset.
 He witnessed the D-Day invasion at Normandy, and received a personal commendation from General Dwight Eisenhower.
 Sickness compelled him to return to Canada in 1945.
 He then attended the University of Manitoba and received a BA degree, supplementing it later with a BEd degree.

 In 1951, he became a teacher at Charleswood School, serving as its Principal from 1953 to 1954.
 He was then Principal at Chapman School for one year (1954-1955) before moving to Charleswood Collegiate where he served as its first Principal, from 1955 to 1958.
-In 1958, he was appointed Superintendent of the Charleswood School District (later Assiniboine South School Division).
+In 1958, he was appointed Superintendent of the Charleswood School District and was later Superintendent of the Assiniboine South School Division (1968-1972).

 Birth registration, Manitoba Vital Statistics.